Supporting the Transformation of a Major Geospatial Program with our end-to-end Consulting services

 - Prior to these architecture and communication solutions, in 2008, usage was actually on the decline.
 By moving to a central, easy to use download capability for products, downloads have been up as high as 10% each month since 2009.
 They also continues to increase.

 Operations and Management

 - Operation Centers have taken to using new internal management processes and toolsets.
 This includes online document management collaboration and wikis, online issue/task tracking, migration for some NGP products.
 This also includes services to an ITIL Service Desk “triage” model with a much shorter and reasonable response period.

 - The program and operational centers transformed to coordinated development effort with a well-defined agile development methodology

 - Data Production line processes, staff, and tools are being integrated in line with workforce brain drain plans and annual product plans.

 - NGP Senior Leadership implemented some organizational management improvements based on the resource management roadmap that have changed lines of ownership and reduced time and costs.

-- In the area of Communications, Xentity provided multiple very well received brand treatment for end-products such as the U.S. Topo, 3D Elevation Program, standard product styling for all product lines, and developed event strategies and supported the few hundred person inaugural The National Map user conference.
+- In the area of Communications, Xentity provided multiple very well received brand treatment for end-products.
+This includes the U.S Topo, 3D Elevation Program, and standard product styling for all product lines.
+They also developed event strategies and supported the few hundred person inaugural The National Map user conference.